Generalizable Prompt Tuning for Audio-Language Models via Semantic Expansion: Detailed Experimental Settings

 \subsection{Implementation Details.}

 All learnable prompts were trained for 50 epochs using a learning rate of 0.0125 and the SGD optimizer with a momentum of 0.9.
 In all experiments, the length of the learnable context vector $M$ was set to 16, with each vector having a dimensionality of 512.
+Since no separate validation set was used, performance was evaluated using the model checkpoint with the lowest training loss.
 All reported base accuracy, new accuracy, and harmonic mean (H) values are averaged over three random runs.
 For a fair comparison, DePT was implemented without test-time knowledge fusion.
+Additionally, we excluded the batch normalization layers of the pretrained Pengi audio encoder during our experiments.
 All experiments were conducted on a machine equipped with an Intel(R) Xeon(R) Silver 4210R CPU @ 2.40GHz and a single NVIDIA RTX 3090 GPU.
-To compute a robust margin, we generate diverse prefixes using the prompts in~Fig.\ref{fig:appendix_prompt_prefix}.
-The prompt for generating semantic neighbors for semantic expansion is in~Fig.\ref{fig:appendix_prompt_neighbors}.
+To compute a robust margin, we generate diverse prefixes using the prompts in~Fig. \ref{fig:appendix_prompt_prefix}.
+The prompt for generating semantic neighbors for semantic expansion is in~Fig. \ref{fig:appendix_prompt_neighbors}.